edsu/inkdroid.org/ehs.md

 ## Selected Publications

+* [Archival Circulation on the Web: The Vine-Tweets Dataset].
+Cultural Analytics.
+June, 2019.
+* [Algorithms and Agenda-Setting in Wikileaks' #PodestaEmails Release].
+Information, Communication & Society.
+2019
 * [Ferguson and the death of Michael Brown on Twitter: #BlackLivesMatter, #TCOT, and the evolution of collective identities].
 Ethnic and Racial Studies, 40(10).
 * [#sayhername: a case study of intersectional social media activism].
 Ethnic and Racial Studies, 40(10).
 * [Bots, Seeds and People: Web Archives as Infrastructure].
 Proceedings of the 2017 ACM Conference on Computer Supported Cooperative Work and Social Computing, CSCW 17.